graycoreio/daffodil/plugins/magento/cms-ai-builder/README.md

 - [ ] The model's responses are fairly slow (high latency)
 - [ ] When I'm interacting with the model, if I cancel a request the whole UI freezes (this is a side effect of Magento's session-locking=, try `disable_locking`)
     - [ ] When I save a page while the model is responding, the UI waits to save until the model has finished its last response.
-- [ ] This doesn't support the native Magento frontend, only GraphQl.
-- [ ] The DB performance of the PageAiRepository is absolutely atrocious (like 15 reads and 2 saves per chat).
 - [ ] It doesn't generate links, buttons, or forms fields.
-- [ ] The styles of the Magento admin panel bleed into the page's design.

 ## License